-- a) that are related to normative subordinate legal acts that, according to the Constitution, are in the competence of the Constitutional Court; - b) the examination of which, according to the legislation in force, is in the competence of another court.
+- a) That are related to normative subordinate legal acts that, according to the Constitution, are in the competence of the Constitutional Court; - b) The examination of which, according to the legislation in force, is in the competence of another court.

-Article 9 Objection to jurisdiction
+Objection to jurisdiction

-- 1. In every phase and level of adjudication, even on its own initiative, when the court finds that the case does not constitute part of judicial jurisdiction, it takes a decision to remove the case from the jurisdiction and to send the acts to the competent organ. - 2.
-A special appeal against the court decision may be taken to the Administrative College of the High Court.
+1. The court shall, in every phase and level of adjudication, even ex-officio, when finding that the case does not constitute part of judicial jurisdiction, decide to remove the case from the jurisdiction and send the acts to the competent organ.

+2. A special appeal against the court decision may be taken to the Administrative College of the High Court.
 The College decides in chambers whether or not the case is included in judicial jurisdiction within 10 days from the date of receiving the acts.